-On today’s date in 1813, Major General Henry Procter and Tecumseh attacked 1,200 U.S. reinforcements who were coming up to end a five-day siege of American troops under William Henry Harrison at Fort Meigs, Ohio.
+On today’s date in 1813, British Major General Henry Procter and Shawnee warrior Chief Tecumseh attacked 1,200 U.S. reinforcements who were attempting to end a five-day siege at Fort Meigs, Ohio.

-His likeness was featured on both a $4 Fine silver coin and a 25-cent circulation coin unveiled at Fort Malden National Historic site in Amherstburg, Ont.
-It was the second of four circulation coins to commemorate key historical figures who influenced the fight for Canada from 1812 to 1814.
+His likeness was featured on both a $4 Fine silver coin and a 25-cent circulation coin unveiled in 2012 at Fort Malden National Historic site in Amherstburg, Ont.
+It was the second of four circulation coins to commemorate key historical figures who influenced the fight for Canada from 1812-14.